Bryce-Soghigian/Data-Structures-In-Javascript/README.md

 - What do I need to improve?::Optimization to binary search
 - Intuitive Takeaways::
 - What did I learn::applying bs to the problem

+# 12-21-2020

+# 1480.
+Running Sum of 1d Array(Wrote in python)
+- Difficulty::Easy
+- Duration::4m15s12
+- Interview Question Type::Array?
+- What did I do well?::Wrote a solid algorithm

+# 1232.
+Check If It Is a Straight Line(Wrote in python)
+- Difficulty::Easy
+- Duration::7m
+- Interview Question Type::Math

 ## Problem List for today
 - https://leetcode.com/problems/clone-graph/
 - https://leetcode.com/problems/all-paths-from-source-to-target/